mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Now let's make sure all the content on your page is mobile-responsive.

 - [x] Let's nest your h3 element within a div element with the class container-fluid.

+## Create a Bootstrap Row
+Now we'll create a Bootstrap row for our inline elements.

+- [x] Create a div element below the h3 tag, with a class of row.